 3. Don’t let your dog drink or eat things he shouldn’t.

-Drinking salt water is a bad idea.
-And yet, many dogs try to lap up the ocean.
+Drinking salt water is a very bad idea.
+And yet, many dogs act like they’re trying to lap up the entire ocean!
 Be sure to bring plenty of fresh water and a bowl so your dog isn’t tempted to find his own water source.

-Also, dead fish, seaweed, sharp shells, and jelly fish are sometimes found on the shore.
+Dead fish, seaweed, sharp shells, and jelly fish are sometimes found on the shore.
 As tempting as they might smell to your dog, these are all dangerous for pets to ingest.
+If your dog can’t leave the stinky thing alone, find a new place on the beach to settle in.

 4. Beware of submerged dangers.

-When you arrive at the beach, take a walk in the water and note any sharp rocks, coral, shells, or jellyfish to help your dog avoid.
-Of course, you can’t protect your pup from everything, so always have your first aid kit handy.
+When choosing a spot on the beach, take a quick walk in the water to check for any sharp rocks, coral, shells, or jellyfish that could cut your dog’s paws.
+Of course, you can’t protect your pup from everything, so always have your first aid kit handy!

-Remember that dogs often don’t show it when they’re in pain.
-So watch his body language and carefully check him for cuts and scrapes if you notice him acting differently.
+Remember that it’s not always obvious when dogs are in pain.
+So watch your pup’s body language and carefully check him for cuts and scrapes if you notice he’s acting differently.

 READ MORE ⇒ Make a DIY Pet First Aid Kit